Contact

-Commercial litigation involves legal disputes between businesses or individuals that arise from commercial transactions, such as contracts, partnerships, or mergers and acquisitions.
-These disputes can have serious financial consequences, and can disrupt a business’s operations.
+Commercial litigation refers to legal disputes between businesses or individuals that arise from commercial transactions, including contracts, partnerships, mergers, and acquisitions.
+These disputes can lead to significant financial consequences and may disrupt a business’s day-to-day operations.

-At John Watson Law Group , our experienced commercial litigation attorneys are committed to protecting our clients’ interests and achieving favorable outcomes in their cases.
-We handle a wide range of commercial disputes, including breach of contract, fraud, intellectual property disputes, and more.
+At John Watson Law Group, our experienced commercial litigation attorneys are dedicated to safeguarding our clients’ interests and securing favorable outcomes.
+We handle a broad spectrum of commercial disputes, including contract breaches, fraud, intellectual property issues, and more.

 The Uniform Commercial Code (UCC) contains much of the law in commercial transactions.
 Article 2 of the UCC covers Sales and the rights and remedies of buyers and sellers.
 These are too diverse for this forum, but training and orientation is available, if desired.